toiletpapar/infrastructure/docs/baremetal/flatcar/a00-flatcar.md

 At this point, the k8s control plane should be in the "Ready" state.
 You can verify this by running `kubectl get nodes`

-### (TODO) Modify the control plane to allow for authorized access to Artifact Repository
+### Modify the control plane to allow for authorized access to Artifact Repository (gcp)
 https://www.flatcar.org/docs/latest/container-runtimes/registry-authentication/

 At this point, k8s should be able to pull images from Artifact Repository